pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

 software in very different ways.
 When starting out with research, family tree climbers don't really know what to do or where to start.
 They feel empowered when they obtain some family tree software and create their first family tree.
-Generational historians, on the other hand, have had to use a combination of ad hoc methods, including word documents, filing cabinets, and spreadsheets, to keep track of what they are doing.
+Most generational historians, on the other hand, use a combination of ad hoc methods, including word documents, filing cabinets, and spreadsheets, to keep track of what they are doing.

 There are changes happening in the genealogical software industry right now.
 Many family tree climbers, at some point, realize that there is more to